techtraits/techtraits-blog/_posts/2012-06-25-Amazon-DynamoDB--Understanding-Query-and-Scan-operations.markdown

 the scan operation to finish.
 In Section IV we look at ways to minimize the impact of scan operations on live response-time critical operations.</p>
 </li>
 </ol>

-<h3>III) SocBlog: A Social Blogging App</h3>
+When designing tables for DynamoDb we need to make sure that we don't use any scan operations and if some scan operations are necessary take suitable steps to isolate them and reduce the overhead on live operations.
+We cover table design for performance in the following section.

+<h3>III) Table Design for Performance</h3>
 &nbsp;

 <p style="text-align: justify;">
-We want to build our hypothetical social blogging application where people are encouraged to blog by peer feedback and achievements.
+We want to build our hypothetical social blogging application (SocBlog) where people are encouraged to blog by peer feedback and achievements.
 Let us start with a very basic data model with only two tables: Users and Posts.</p>